aman2000raj/custom-form-builder-reactjs/README.md

 ## Overview
 A dynamic form builder and renderer using **React**, **jQuery**, **formBuilder**, and **react-json-view**.
 This application allows users to build custom forms via a drag-and-drop interface, render them dynamically, and preview or submit the form data in JSON format.

+## Live Demo

+You can view the live demo of the application at [https://your-custom-form-builder.netlify.app/](https://your-custom-form-builder.netlify.app/).

 ## Features
 - **Drag-and-Drop Form Builder**: Create forms using `formBuilder`.
 - **Form Renderer**: Render and submit the built forms.